API Reference

 source

 Get all artifact metadata for the trial in the given study.
+For further information see the getallartifact_meta in the Optuna python documentation.

 Arguments